How to Make Homemade Bacon Bits

 Yes, you can freeze homemade bacon bits!
 I like to store mine in a zip top freezer bag labeled with the contents and date.
 To use frozen bacon bits, you’ll need to let the bacon bits thaw in the fridge before using them.

 On Instagram?
-Share your photo and tag me @goodlifeeats #goodlifeeatsrecipes.
 I’d love to see what you made with them!
+Tag me @goodlifeeats and use #goodlifeeatsrecipes so I can check it out!

 Did you love this recipe for the best bacon bits?
-Sign up to receive Good Life Eats Email Updates and never miss another recipe!
+Sign up for the Good Life Eats Newsletter and never miss another recipe.

 Have you ever made homemade bacon bits?